ErikBorra/lightbooth/README.md

 ### Gphoto

 Gphoto2 is used to remote control the camera via USB.
+Before starting up lightbooth, you'll first need to make sure gphoto2 is configured properly.

 For a Canon D6, a good configuration is as follows: aperture 22, iso 800, shutter speed 10, imageformat jpeg.
-This amounts to the following gphoto settings:
+This amounts to the following gphotos settings, to be set via the command line before you start lightbooth:

-* gphoto2 --set-config /main/capturesettings/shutterspeed=15
-* gphoto2 --set-config /main/imgsettings/iso=4
-* gphoto2 --set-config /main/capturesettings/aperture=15
-* gphoto2 --set-config /main/imgsettings/imageformat=1

-In lightbooth.py, you should thus set the following variables (use the gphoto settings)
 ```
-gphoto_shutterspeed = 15
-gphoto_iso = 4
-gphoto_aperture = 15
-gphoto_imageformat = 1
+sudo gphoto2 --set-config /main/capturesettings/shutterspeed=15
+sudo gphoto2 --set-config /main/imgsettings/iso=4
+sudo gphoto2 --set-config /main/capturesettings/aperture=15
+sudo gphoto2 --set-config /main/imgsettings/imageformat=1
 ```

-To experiment with other variables, use the following on the command line:
+To experiment with other values, use the following on the command line:
 ```
-gphoto2 --list-config # for an overview of all configurable parameters
+sudo gphoto2 --list-config # for an overview of all configurable parameters
-gphoto2 --get-config /main/capturesettings/shutterspeed # for an overview of all shutter speed values
+sudo gphoto2 --get-config /main/capturesettings/shutterspeed # for an overview of all shutter speed values
-gphoto2 --get-config /main/imgsettings/iso # for an overview of all iso values
+sudo gphoto2 --get-config /main/imgsettings/iso # for an overview of all iso values
-gphoto2 --get-config /main/capturesettings/aperture # for an overview of all aperture values
+sudo gphoto2 --get-config /main/capturesettings/aperture # for an overview of all aperture values
 ```

 ### Wifi